P314Rat/LegalexCMS/README.md

-# LegalexCMS
+# LegalexCRM
-CMS application for the Legalex site
+CRM application for the Legalex site